 The Office of Curatorial Affairs preserves, documents, interprets, and makes accessible the collections and scholarship of the Museum in support of the Museum's mission and in accord with standards of quality and practice that maintain the Museum's leadership in the field.
 The office provides vision for the Museum's collections, research, and exhibition development activities; coordinates and integrates activities in the departments of history and collections management services and ensures responsible and coordinated management of resources within and between these two departments; and aids all of curatorial affairs in prioritizing projects and program activities.
-The Office of Curatorial Affairs includes the Department of History, the Department of Collections and Archives, the Exhibitions and Collections Management Office, and the Department of Affiliations.

 - Archives Center

-- Division of Home and Community Life
+- Division of Cultural and Community Life

 - Division of Medicine and Science

-- Division of Political History
+- Division of Political and Military History

 - Division of Work and Industry